-No matter how well they might speak English, by engaging them in their own language you will establish relationships on a whole different level.
+No matter how well they might speak English, by engaging them in their own language, you will establish deeper relationships.

 The Chinese workplace is still very much centred on interpersonal relationships.
 If you want to advance in your career you need to have the support of your colleagues and managers.

 Chinese isn’t only important due to the interpersonal relationships.

 If the company in question consists of a majority of Chinese people then most likely all meetings and announcements will be done in Chinese.